smazcw3/BigData-with-Spark-Project/README.md

 # BigData with Spark Lab Project

 This Lab project was implemented to understand the programming of the dataflow for Big Data analytics using apache spark.
-It was part of the coursework for ``Data intensive Computing" coursework in Spring 2017.
+It was part of the coursework for "Data intensive Computing" coursework in Spring 2017.

 ----------------------
 INSIDE THIS REPOSITORY